 FFEL - See Federal Education Loan Program.

-Financial Aid Satisfactory Academic Progress (SAP) - Students must meet Financial Aid Satisfactory Academic Progress (SAP) requirements to receive federal Title IV aid that includes the Federal Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), Federal Work Study, Academic Competitiveness Grant (ACG), Federal SMART Grant, Federal TEACH Grant, and Federal Direct Education Loans (Stafford, Parent PLUS, and Grad PLUS).
+Financial Aid Satisfactory Academic Progress (SAP) - Students must meet Financial Aid Satisfactory Academic Progress (SAP) requirements to receive federal Title IV aid that includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study, Federal TEACH Grant, and Federal Direct Education Loans (Stafford, Parent PLUS, and Grad PLUS).
 Liberty University also applies the SAP requirements to monitor eligibility for all institutional aid.
 The Virginia Commonwealth programs are administered under the guidelines from the State Council of Higher Education for Virginia (SCHEV).

 Financial Check-In - The process in which students make arrangements to meet their financial obligations to Liberty University for a specific term of enrollment.
-More information regarding Financial Check-In can be found here.
+More information regarding Financial Check-In can be found on this page and these videos: Online and Resident.

 Free Application for Federal Student Aid (FAFSA) - A financial application that the U.S. Department of Education uses to determine student's federal financial aid eligibility.
 Liberty requires that this application be filed if you are to receive any institutional aid.
-Students should use the IRS Data Retrieval Tool if available when completing the FAFSA.
-For more information, visit this link.
+Check out this video for more information about the FAFSA.

-Grace Period - A six-month period before the first payment must be made on a Stafford subsidized or unsubsidized loan.
+Grace Period - A six-month period before the first payment must be made on a Federal Direct student loan.
 The grace period starts the day after a borrower ceases to be enrolled at least half-time.
 During the grace period on an unsubsidized loan, accumulating interest must be paid or it will be capitalized.

 Graduate student - A Liberty University student pursuing a degree beyond a bachelor's (four-year) degree.